 If you’re after beautiful beaches, there’s few better places in Europe than Portugal.
 Turquoise waters, sea caves and towering cliffs make it a dramatic backdrop to your relaxation.

 What’s more, Lisbon has all the restaurants, bars and shops you could ever need.
 It’s ideal for a long weekend, before heading to the coast to soak up the sun.
-Check out what to do in the city without breaking the bank – including where to pick up world-famous custard tarts.

 Due to the fact that Albania’s borders were closed to western tourists until the mid-90s, people have been wary and limited in their numbers.
 But the country is friendly and welcomes international visitors with open arms.

 You can explore the country’s rich history and natural beauty at a great price – and without having to fight through crowds.
 In many cases, that means you’ll get a beach to yourself, with the exception of the occasional cow.
 Not only will you get peace and quiet, you’ll get great photos to show your family and friends when you return.

 Sidestep Thailand and Cambodia, and head to Vietnam for a real treat.
 Whether you’re looking for great food, beautiful beaches or an adventure, the country has something to please everyone.

 It also won’t cost you a fortune.
 Hostel dorms can be found for $5 a night and street food for less than $2.
 Of course, cheap prices mean you can extend your travels.

 For anyone on a European tour, Hungary is a must-see.
 In addition to historic cities, delicious farmers’ markets and the biggest lake in central Europe, Lake Balaton, the Huffington Post say it’s “mind-blowingly cheap.”